 Your software copy may be corrupt or not installed properly, try to replace it with a new copy.

 On macOS, place the software folder into the trash and select the Finder 'Empty Trash' menu.

 On Windows, use the uninstaller located in the software folder.

 Only the software itself will be removed, not your data.
 Then download a fresh copy of the software here.
 Install the new copy as explained here.

 The software should activate itself automatically so it is not necessary to enter your activation code again.
 If it is not the case activate it as explained here.

 Bad, corrupted or fragmented hard drive

-On macOS you can fully check your hard drive with Disk Utility however it is not recommended to use third parties defragmentation tools.
+On macOS, you can fully check your hard drive with Disk Utility.
+It is not recommended to use third parties defragmentation tools.

 On MS-Windows just run ScanDisk, chkdsk, or something equivalent to verify there is nothing physically wrong with the computer's hard drive.